hppr-dev/vuex-bind-plugin/README.md

 #### watch

-Use when REST data and input data change.
+Use when API data and input data change.

 This binding periodically updates the data from the api.
 How often this updates can be set with the "period" binding configuratino.